 For expectant mothers carrying babies who have been diagnosed with a fetal abnormality, the Colorado Fetal Care Center offers highly specialized care.
-We provide a variety of advanced fetal diagnostic tests, interventions (treatments for fetuses in the womb) and procedures.
+We provide a variety of advanced fetal diagnostic tests, treatments and procedures.

 Over the last decade, our team of maternal fetal specialists and pediatric surgeons has worked relentlessly to improve detection and treatment of fetal conditions.
 As a result, our services have grown exponentially.
 Today, the Colorado Fetal Care Center provides virtually every fetal diagnostic test and treatment available.

 We also have one of the most experienced fetal care teams in the country, ensuring that you and your baby are in the most capable hands possible.
 Our fetal care specialist team includes:

 - Fetal surgeons: surgeons who specialize in prenatal (before birth) and newborn surgery and who have extensive training in treating conditions that are diagnosed before birth

 - Maternal fetal medicine specialists with expertise in fetal surgery: Ob/Gyn doctors who undergo years of extra training related to the care of both mom and baby during high-risk pregnancies.
 They have extensive training in diagnosing and treating conditions that occur before birth.

 - Pediatric, fetal and obstetrical anesthesiologists: doctors who specialize in pain management, maternal and fetal safety and other techniques to make fetal surgery and birth as safe, comfortable and stress-free as possible for moms and their babies

 - High-risk obstetrical nurses: nurses with extensive experience in and exclusively focus on taking care of moms expecting an infant requiring immediate intervention

 - A dedicated operating room and fetal nursing team: specialized equipment and care teams just for moms with a prenatal diagnosis